sinangoral/possibilistic-design/about.md

 We will use digital technology, conceptualism, and narrative tools to create smart, responsive, and sensitive experiences.
 Students will operate somewhere at the intersection of new media technologies, critical design, and storytelling.

-While the course encourages students to engage with digital and physical fabrication, virtual interfacing, animation, electronic prototyping, and basic programming, such tools are not required and are therefore not emphasized.
-With the exception of two workshops throughout the semester that will touch on such hard skills, class time will be primarily reserved for design critique, precedent study, and reading discussion.
-In this way, students are expected to bring their interdisciplinary skillsets and interests to the course (and thereby to their project groups).

 Students can expect to:

 1. Dive deep into the tenants of critical and speculative design;